37th Annual Event

 Exchange and Aid Stations

-There are aid stations (with water, HEED sport drink and Hammer gel) at all four exchange points, as well as at mile 24.5.
+There are aid stations (with water, sport drink and Hammer gel) at all four exchange points, as well as at mile 24.5.
+Otherwise the event is self-supported.
 Runners should bring any additional fuel/replacement tablets they may need.

 Relay & Marathon 8:00am - Mazama Corral Trailhead